 Kathryn McCullough is an author and artist who lives in Cuenca, Ecuador.
-A practicing memoirist, Kathryn blogs for the Huffington Post and has taught college writing for more than three decades.
-She believes that participating in the creative process is a redemptive act that transforms memory into text and self into story.
+An essayist, she writes for the Huffington Post and has taught college writing for more than three decades.
+She believes that participating in the creative process can be a redemptive act that transforms memory into text and self into story.

-Kathryn is writing a memoir about her childhood and the parents who made that past possible: her father, a bookie for the mob and her mother, a born-again fashionista, who taught her children the values of sartorial conservatism, while herself wearing leather pants and a feather boa.
-The memoir is called Kids Make the Best Bookies: A Childhood Gambled on God and the Mob.
+Kathryn is writing a memoir about her childhood.
+Her father was a bookie for the mob, her mother, a born-again fashionista, who taught her children the supposedly-Christian values of sartorial conservatism, while, herself, wearing leather pants and feather boas.
+The memoir’s working title is Kids Make the Best Bookies: A Childhood Gambled on God and the Mob.

 Kathryn has an MA in English literature.
 She has lived abroad for nearly a decade.